Macrometacorp/dev-success/cloneCollection/README.md

 2. Create an API key and configure API key permissions in GDN.
 The API key needs to have access to GeoFabric.

-3. Add API key, collection name, and destination fabric in the script
+3. Add API key, collection name, federation URL and destination fabric in the script

-4. Run script using ***node app.js** command.
+4. Run script using **node app.js** command.